 LP LEAK DETECTOR

-Your LP Gas Leak Detector is located at the base of the kitchen cabinets just inside the entrance door.
-It is designed to provide years of trouble free service.
 It is recommended that your LP Leak Detector be in the ON position whenever you are using your RV.
 The system should be turned off when the vehicle is in storage or will be unused for several days.
-One of the most important features of this leak detector is an EARLY WARNING gas alarm ability and a malfunction indicator.
-See your manufacturer's instructions for further information.